GerritCodeReview/plugins_download-commands/src/main/resources/Documentation/config.md

     migrated to use a different scheme.

     By default, no scheme will be hidden in the UI.

+<a id="download.hide">download.recurseSubmodules</a>
+    Add `--recurse-submodules` to the `checkout` command to update submodules while checking out change.

+    Note: recursive checkout can issue multiple parallel fetch requests increasing the load on the server.

+    By default, set to `false`.

 <a id="download.checkForHiddenChangeRefs">download.checkForHiddenChangeRefs</a>
 :	Whether the download commands should be adapted when the change